-Nanomaterials (NMs) are usually classified into four structural categories including Tube NMs, Rod NMs, Wire NMs and Ballshapes (Spheres) NMs.
-In another category nanomaterials are classified into five categories of Metal NMs, Metal oxide NMs, Quantum dot NMs, Fullerenes NMs and Fibrous NMs (Aguilar 2013.
-Sahooet al., 2007; Singhet al., 2009).
+Nanomaterials (NMs) are usually classified into four structural categories including Tube NMs, Rod NMs, Wire NMs and Ball shapes (Spheres) NMs.
+In another category nanomaterials are classified into five categories of Metal NMs, Metal oxide NMs, Quantum dot NMs, Fullerenes NMs and Fibrous NMs (Aguilar, 2013, Sahoo et al., 2007, Singh et al., 2009).

 Nanomaterials offer significant electrical, thermal, mechanical and visual advantages, which render them promising for commercial, medical and environmental applications.
-Among the most important commercial contexts of nanomaterials, electronics, computers, food, furniture, and health industries could be mentioned (Jeng and Swanson 2006; Romig Jret al.; 2007; Singh et al, 2009).
+Among the most important commercial contexts of nanomaterials are electronics, computers, food, furniture, and health industries (Jeng and Swanson, 2006, Romig Jr et al., 2007, Singh et al, 2009).

-Despite the broad application of NMs, the growing production of nanomaterials has increased the exposure of living organisms to them(Hahn and Pauluhn, 2008; Jia, Li, and Chen, 2005; Jones and Grainger, 2009; Muñoz and Costa 2012).
+Despite the broad application NMs, the growing production of nanomaterials has increased the exposure of living organisms to them (Hahn and Pauluhn, 2008, Jia, Li and Chen, 2005, Jones and Grainger, 2009, Muñoz and Costa, 2012).
 In the present study, the toxicity of several categories of some widely used nanomaterials is reviewed.